Winning Recipes from Aloun Farms High School Culinary Competition

 Brett Furukawa and Kristen Giang from Roosevelt High School took first place with a dish they call “Pure Kunoa Beef.”
 Slices of tender hanger steak and braised shimeji mushrooms are served over a root vegetable puree accented with a bright chimichurri sauce.
 We’re publishing the winning recipe below, and we will follow up with more winning recipes over the coming weeks.

-Second place went to Moanalua High school, and Farrington High School took third place.
+Second place went to Moanalua High school for their “Smoked Mustard Glazed Sirloin,” and Farrington High School took third place.
 The other competing schools were Pearl City, Kapolei, Nanakuli, and James Campbell High School.
 All schools will be cooking at Aloun Farms’ 6th Annual Mahi’ai Gala at Kapolei Golf Club this Saturday, May 11.
 Mahalo to Aloun Farms for putting on this competition and supporting the chefs and food leaders of tomorrow!

 Scroll down for the recipe.
 Pictured here, from l to r: Ethan West; Gale Suzuki, Roosevelt High School Culinary Instructor; Brett Furukawa; Jeremy Shigekane; Kristen Giang; and Rodney Villanueva.